All Episodes

-Uh greetings and welcome back, ladies and gentlemen.
+Greetings and welcome back, ladies and gentlemen.

-It is uh Friday live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

 Yahoo.

-I love open line Friday.
+I love Open Line Friday.

-It's a golden opportunity for those of you out there to uh call the program Monday through Thursday.
+It's a golden opportunity for those of you out there to call the program Monday through Thursday.

 This is a benevolent dictatorship.

-I am in total charge and no first amendment here.
+I am in total charge and no First Amendment here.

 Only I have that.

-Only I have the right to say what I want to say, only I have the right to be heard.
+Only I have the right to say what I want to say.

 You don't.